A DUI/DWI Lawyer Who Will Fight For Your Rights

-In New Jersey, a person with a BAC of 0.08% or greater who operates a motor vehicle or a boat is considered to be driving under the influence (DUI).
+In the state of New Jersey, anyone who operates a motor vehicle with a BAC of 0.08% or greater is legally considered driving under the influence (DUI).

 - License suspension

 - Ignition interlock device

 New Jersey drivers who are charged with a DUI should seek out assistance from a licensed DUI defense attorney/lawyer from a reputable law firm in NJ.
 With three locations scattered across Central and South Jersey, DUI/DWI lawyer Jason Pollack is proud to help drivers navigate through a difficult process following any kind of DUI/DWI charge.

 - Gloucester County

 - Winslow Township